kiarieking/my-qx-addons/quatrix-odoo/fuel_voucher_module/README.md

 ## Features

-- Create a fuel order
+- Create a fuel order:  Register new fuel requests tied to specific vehicles or carriers.
-- Edit a fuel order
+- Edit a fuel order: Update quantities, dates, or assignments before confirmation.
 - Sync an open fuel order with an existing dispatch order which is within a fillind datae timeframe.
 - Create fuel invoices upon confirmation
 - After a fuel invoice has been created, the process cannot be reversed.